 Brown tumors have a slightly greater frequency in primary than in secondary hyperparathyroidism (3% versus 2%).
 However, secondary hyperparathyroidism is much more common than primary hyperparathyroidism, therefore most brown tumors that are seen are associated with secondary hyperparathyroidism.

-In chronic renal disease, continual, excessive urinary calcium excretion can lower serum calcium level and lead to a rise in parathormone secretion where skeletal calcium is mobilized to maintain normal serum calcium levels.
+In chronic renal disease, continual and excessive urinary calcium excretion can lower serum calcium level and lead to a rise in parathyroid hormone secretion.
+This results in mobilization of skeletal calcium through rapid osteoclastic turnover of bone to maintain normal serum calcium levels.

 Well-defined, purely lytic lesions that provoke little reactive bone.
 The cortex may be thinned and expanded, but will not be penetrated.

 Attenuation values on CT will be in the range of blood and fibrous tissue.